floratos-lab/hipc-signature/README.md

 Furthermore, the interfaces do not know about the persistence details -- that is, column/table names and _etc_.
 We do not empose a pre-set SQL schema onto the persistence layer, but instead let `Hibernate` deal with the details -- *i.e.* creating the schema.
 So all `Hibernate` and `Persistence` annotations go into the _*Impl*_ classes which use the actual interfaces as *Proxy* (see the UML diagram above).
-The specific details -- database dialect, usernames, passwords, database names -- are all defined in the `dashboard.properties` file mentioned above.
+The specific details -- database dialect, usernames, passwords, database names -- are all defined in the `signature.properties` file mentioned above.

 Basic querying methods are implemented as part of the `DashboardDao`.
 Developers do not have to deal with the configuration and/or initialization of the _Dao_ class,